dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 ## Nuxt

 [Nuxt](https://nuxtjs.org/) is a framework on top of Vue for creating universal applications.
-It offers a fully setup SSR environment, with an extendable API.
+It offers a full SSR environment, with an extendable API, out of the box.

 If you are searching for a well tested solution, with a large community and nice development experience, Nuxt is most probably what you should pick.